TimescaleDB vs. InfluxDB: Purpose Built Differently for Time-Series Data

-The design decisions behind the TSI also leads to several other limitations with performance implications:
+The design decisions behind the TSI also lead to several other limitations with performance implications:

 - Their total cardinality limit is around 30 million (although based on the graph above, InfluxDB starts to perform poorly well before that), or far below what is often required in time-series use cases like IoT and IT Monitoring.

 - InfluxDB indexes tags but not fields, which means that queries that filter on fields can not perform better than full scans.
 For example, if one wanted to search for all rows where there was no free memory (e.g, something like,

 SELECT * FROM sensor_data WHERE mem_free = 0), one could not do better than a full linear scan (i.e., O(n) time) to identify the relevant data points.